What will I study?

 - Band 1 – If you have IELTS 4.0 or 4.5 (from a UKVI approved centre)

 - Band 2 – If you have IELTS 5.0, 5.5 or 6.0 (from a UKVI approved centre)

 At the end of each semester you will either progress on to the next EUS semester or move on to your target pathway programme.

 The programme is designed to provide a solid foundation to studying in a British university and you will benefit from staff who are used to supporting international students through this important transition.

-Teaching and learning is carried out through seminars, lectures, tutorials and workshops.
+Teaching and learning is carried out through seminars, lectures, tutorials and workshops, totalling between 16-20 hours per week.
 In addition, you will be expected to spend 15-20 hours a week on independent study through self-directed learning.
 Teaching and self-directed learning also makes use of the University’s electronic learning portal (Blackboard) where you will have access to a range of learning materials and you will be encouraged to use the technology in preparation for your future studies.